Jett Duffey: 2019

 Duffey would enter the 2019 season as the third quarterback on Texas Tech's depth chart behind returning starter Alan Bowman and Rice transfer Jackson Tyner.
 Bowman suffered a left shoulder injury against Arizona with Tyner being named the Red Raiders' starting quarterback for the Oklahoma game.
 Tyner would be replaced by Duffey late in the first quarter after Tyner struggled.
 Duffey finished 11/20 for 120 yards in the 16–55 loss.
 Following the game, head coach Matt Wells announced that Duffey would be the team's starting quarterback.
 The following week, Duffey would lead the Red Raiders in a 45–35 upset victory over the no. 21 Oklahoma State Cowboys.
 Duffey had his second career 400-yard passing game, finishing 26/44 for 426 yards with 4 touchdowns, rushed for another touchdown and committed no turnovers.
 For his performance, Duffey received several weekly awards, including the Big 12 Offensive Player of the Week, the Maxwell Award Player of the Week, and the Davey O'Brien Quarterback of the Week.

-On December 13, Duffey had entered the NCAA's transfer portal.
+On December 13, Duffey had entered the NCAA transfer portal.